sameeerjadhav/sameeerjadhav/README.md

 ---

 Welcome to my GitHub!
-I’m Sameer Narendra Jadhav, a data scientist with a passion for building scalable, data-driven solutions that make a real impact.
+I’m Sameer Jadhav, a data scientist with a passion for building scalable, data-driven solutions that make a real impact.
 Currently, I’m an AI Research Intern at Cincinnati Children’s Health and Medical Center, where I am building cutting-edge AI tools to transform healthcare research and clinical insights.

 ## 🔍 About Me